Contract Disputes and Litigation Forum

 Professor Stephen Owen-Conway KC, Barrister, Sir Lawrence Jackson Chambers

-Stephen Owen-Conway QC specialises in commercial litigation and practices in the fields of competition Law, taxation, intellectual property; corporations law; maritime law and sports law.
-He appears in the Federal Court of Australia and other Commonwealth Courts and Tribunals.
-He also appears in the Supreme Court of Western Australia and in the Court of Appeal.
-Stephen was first called to the English Bar in 1973, then joining the Queensland Bar in 1975 and the Western Australian Bar in 1977 and was appointed a Queen's Counsel in the states of Queensland and Western Australia in 1992.
-He has held a number of academic positions throughout his career including visiting lecturer at Nottingham University, senior teaching fellow at the University of Western Australia and was a lecturer at the universities of Plymouth, Queensland and Western Australia.
-Stephen currently holds the position of adjunct professor of law at Murdoch University in Perth.
-Stephen has a particular interest in professional football and most recently was a director of Cardiff City Football Club in 2012.
-Stephen’s List Clerks are Svenson Barristers who are located in Melbourne
+Stephen Owen-Conway KC appears in the Federal Court of Australia and State Courts throughout Australia, practising in the field of commercial and administrative law.
+Stephen was admitted as a member of the Honourable Society of the Inner Temple in early 1971, having been awarded an entrance scholarship.
+He was subsequently awarded two further scholarships by the Inner Temple.
+Stephen graduated from the university of Sheffield in 1972.
+He was first called to the English Bar in mid 1973.
+Stephen joined the Queensland Bar in 1975; the Victorian Bar in 1976 and the Western Australian Bar in 1977.
+He was appointed a Queen's Counsel in the states of Queensland and Western Australia in 1992.
+Stephen has held a number of legal academic positions throughout his career including: visiting lecturer at Nottingham University, senior teaching fellow at the University of Western Australia and lecturer-in -law at the universities of Plymouth, Queensland and Western Australia.
+Stephen is currently adjunct professor of law at Murdoch University.
+Stephen's List Clerks are Svenson Barristers who are located in Melbourne.

 Mr. Thomas Jacobs, Partner, Jackson McDonald